Currently Enrolling Trials

 Orkambi is a combination of lumacaftor and ivacaftor, both of which are oral cystic fibrosis transmembrane conductance regulator (CFTR) modulators.
 Lumacaftor is a CFTR corrector and aims to increase CFTR function by increasing the trafficking, or movement, of CFTR to the cell surface.
 Ivacaftor is a CFTR potentiator and aims to increase the function of defective CFTR proteins by increasing the gating activity, or ability to transport ions across the cell membrane, of CFTR at the cell surface.

-Orkambi is specifically indicated for the treatment of cystic fibrosis (CF) in patients age 2 years and older who are homozygous for the F508del mutation in the CFTR gene.
+Orkambi is specifically indicated for the treatment of cystic fibrosis (CF) in patients 12 months of age and older who are homozygous for the F508del mutation in the CFTR gene.
 If the patient’s genotype is unknown, an FDA-cleared CF mutation test should be used to detect the presence of the F508del mutation on both alleles of the CFTR gene.

 Orkambi is supplied as a tablet (lumacaftor 200 mg and ivacaftor 125 mg) for oral administration.
 The recommended dose is as follows: